I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Ideal water parameters

-The ideal temperature for the proper growth of Italian Vallisneria is from 72 to 80 degrees Fahrenheit.
+The ideal temperature for the proper growth of Italian Vallisneria is between 72 to 80 degrees Fahrenheit.

 The pH tolerance range is from 6 to 7.5